Graphic design: Experiential (environmental) graphic design

 Experiential graphic design is the application of communication skills to the built environment.
-It’s also known as environmental graphic design (EGD) or environmental graphics.
+It is also known as environmental graphic design (EGD) or environmental graphics.
 This area of graphic design requires practitioners to understand physical installations that have to be manufactured and withstand the same environmental conditions as buildings.
 As such, it is a cross-disciplinary collaborative process involving designers, fabricators, city planners, architects, manufacturers and construction teams.

 Experiential graphic designers try to solve problems that people encounter while interacting with buildings and space (also called environmental graphic design).
 Examples of practice areas for environmental graphic designers are wayfinding, placemaking, branded environments, exhibitions and museum displays, public installations and digital environments.

 Occupations

 Graphic symbols are often functionalist and anonymous, as these pictographs from the US National Park Service illustrate.

 Graphic design career paths cover all parts of the creative spectrum and often overlap.
 Workers perform specialized tasks, such as design services, publishing, advertising and public relations.
 As of 2023, median pay was $58,910 per year.
-The main job titles within the industry are often country specific.
-They can include graphic designer, art director, creative director, animator and entry level production artist.
+The main job titles within the industry are often country-specific.
+They can include graphic designer, art director, creative director, animator, and entry-level production artist.
 Depending on the industry served, the responsibilities may have different titles such as "DTP associate" or "Graphic Artist".
 The responsibilities may involve specialized skills such as illustration, photography, animation, visual effects or interactive design.

 Employment in design of online projects was expected to increase by 35% by 2026, while employment in traditional media, such as newspaper and book design, expect to go down by 22%.
 Graphic designers will be expected to constantly learn new techniques, programs, and methods.

 Graphic designers can work within companies devoted specifically to the industry, such as design consultancies or branding agencies, others may work within publishing, marketing or other communications companies.
 Especially since the introduction of personal computers, many graphic designers work as in-house designers in non-design oriented organizations.
 Graphic designers may also work freelance, working on their own terms, prices, ideas, etc.

 A graphic designer typically reports to the art director, creative director or senior media creative.
 As a designer becomes more senior, they spend less time designing and more time leading and directing other designers on broader creative activities, such as brand development and corporate identity development.
 They are often expected to interact more directly with clients, for example taking and interpreting briefs.